kubevault/prometheus-exporter/docs/guides/secret-engines/aws/overview.md

 type: Opaque
 ```

-If AWSAccessKeyRequest is deleted, then credential lease (if have any) will be revoked.
+If AWSAccessKeyRequest is deleted, then credential lease (if any) will be revoked.

 ```console
 $ kubectl delete awsaccesskeyrequest -n demo aws-cred-rqst